GoogleCloudPlatform/nodejs-docs-samples/appengine/express-memcached-session/README.md

 # Express + Memcached Sessions -> Google App Engine

 This is a simple guide to using memcached for session state while running [expressjs](http://expressjs.com/) on Google App Engine.
+Each Google App Engine application comes with a memcached service instance, which can be reached with a standard memcached driver at `memcache:11211`.

 1. [Create a new Express app](http://expressjs.com/starter/generator.html)